iliapopov17/SequenceForge-Lite/README.md

 - Demonstrational python notebook is available in `demo.ipynb` file
 - Demonstrational data is available in `demo_data` folder

+> DISCLAMER: I believe 'Usage Guide' must be in the README!
+I have read HW description, I know that it is not welcome to perserve it in README.
+Yet my opinion is my opinion and it cannot be changed.
+I plan to master my skills in writing detailed instructions and oneday I will deploy github pages with the instructions how to use this tool.
+But for now 'Usage Guide' will stay in README.

 ### Import modules

 **_Input_**